ssinhaleite/eth-mathematical-optimization-summary/README.md

 Some notes/exercises can be found at the moodle website: [https://moodle-app2.let.ethz.ch/auth/shibboleth/login.php](https://moodle-app2.let.ethz.ch/auth/shibboleth/login.php)
 Course assistants: Christoph Glanzer (christoph.glanzer@ifor.math.ethz.ch)

+# Disclaimer
+Please note that nothing found here is guaranteed to be complete and/or correct.
+Feel free to report mistakes and to do pull requests.

 ## References
 - Graph Theory: The course requires basic knowledge in graph theory.
 This is, for example, covered in Diestel's book (Chapters 1.1 to 1.7).